baderkha/easy-gin/README.md

     func HandleUsers(u UserInput) *easygin.Response {
-      // do something with the input ... return easygin.
+      // do something with the input ...
+      // focus on your domain logic rather than validation ...etc return easygin.
         Res(fmt.Sprintf("user with id %s has been processed",u.UserID)).
         Status(http.StatusOK)